 3.1.
 Fast reactor fuel

 Reactors with a fast neutron spectrum are able to more efficiently use nuclear material due to the recycling of plutonium and the use of uranium-238, which is practically not used in reactors with a thermal neutron spectrum.
 In the fast neutron spectrum, the microscopic cross sections of materials are small; therefore, the content of fissile isotopes in the fuel of fast reactors is several times higher than in the fuel of thermal reactors.
 This applies equally to fresh fuel for fast reactors and spent fuel.
 In addition, some fast reactor projects can use highly enriched uranium (HEU) fuel as a driver fuel.
 Plutonium and HEU, as well as nuclear fuel based on them, are classified as direct use nuclear material.
 From the point of view of safeguards and physical protection, such fuel should be given more attention in inspections than uranium fuel for thermal reactors.
-In turn, unirradiated fuel should be given more attention than irradiated fuel.
-Therefore, fast reactor facilities will be subject to more frequent inspections involving more measurements and redundant surveillance, containment and monitoring, with the necessary redundancy of appropriate instruments.
-In addition, the plutonium produced in the blanket has an isotopic composition similar to that of weapons-grade plutonium.
-Such plutonium contains mainly plutonium-239, having in its composition small amounts of higher isotopes of plutonium and small amounts of plutonium-238.
-When implementing a closed nuclear fuel cycle, the «fresh» fuel of fast reactors may contain some amounts of minor actinides and fission products.
+Therefore, fast reactors, as opposed to thermal reactors, will be subject to more frequent inspections involving more measurements and redundant surveillance, containment and monitoring, with the necessary redundancy of appropriate instruments.
+When implementing a closed NFC, the «fresh» fuel of fast reactors may contain some amounts of minor actinides and fission products.
 Consequently, in all cases for fast reactors it is necessary to have more accurate measurement methods, including non-destructive testing methods.

 At the same time, like in thermal reactors, nuclear materials in exported fast reactors must be subject to an accounting and control system in the form of items, i.e. core fuel assemblies and radial blanket assemblies.